MattWillFlood/EntropyHub/EntropyHub - Python/README.md

 ## Functions

-EntropyHub functions fall into 5 categories:
+EntropyHub functions fall into 8 categories:

     * Base                       functions for estimating the entropy of a single univariate time series.
     * Cross                      functions for estimating the entropy between two univariate time series.
+    * Multivariate               functions for estimating the entropy of a multivariate dataset.
     * Bidimensional              functions for estimating the entropy of a two-dimensional univariate matrix.
     * Multiscale                 functions for estimating the multiscale entropy of a single univariate time series using any of the Base entropy functions.
     * Multiscale Cross           functions for estimating the multiscale entropy between two univariate time series using any of the Cross-entropy functions.
+    * Multivariate Multiscale    functions for estimating the multivariate multiscale entropy of multivariate dataset using any of the Multivariate-entropy functions.
+    * Other                      Supplementary functions for various tasks related to EntropyHub and signal processing.

 #### The following tables outline the functions available in the EntropyHub package.